 So, you're considering writing a novel.
-You've seen that HDL hosts Writers' Workshops twice per month and you thought - hey, why not put that story from my brain onto the page?
 Great idea!
 November is National Novel Writing Month and there's no better time to get started.

 But wait!
 Before your fingers start typing away, there are a few story structure basics that can help you get started.